blakmagjick/BooksomBuddies-Flask/README.md

 ## Suggested Functionality From Test Users
 [x] Original Poster can delete any comments on their post \
+[ ] Default user pic used when someone doesn't add one \
 [ ] Send out an email after registration to confirm it went through \
 [ ] Have user messaging - if someone tries to login and they haven't registered before \
 [ ] User messaging on the frontend if username or pw is wrong \